isomerpages/moe-swisscottagesec/_direct-school-admission/Further Enquiries.md

 \*&nbsp;&nbsp; Email to us at&nbsp;scss@moe.edu.sg, please indicate “DSA Enquiries” in the subject field.

-More information regarding the DSA can be found on the MOE website:https://www.moe.gov.sg/
+More information regarding the DSA can be found on the [MOE Website](https://www.moe.gov.sg/)